-The tongue of Forni glacier hosts a variety of hazardous structures.
-While most collapsed areas are normal faults, two large ring fault systems can be identified: the first, located in the eastern section (see Fig. 2d and Fig. 7), covered an area of 25.6x103 m2 and showed surface dips of up to 5 m in 2014.
-This area was not surveyed in 2016, since field observation did not show evidence of further subsidence.
-Conversely, the ring fault that only emerged as a few semi-circular fractures in 2014 15 grew until cavity collapse, with a vertical displacement up to 20 m and further fractures extending south-eastward (see Fig. 2c and Fig. 7), thus potentially widening the extent of collapse in the future.
-Further smaller ring faults were identified in 2014 at the eastern glacier margin.
-Only one of them was included in the area surveyed in 2016, with further 2 m subsidence and an increase in subparallel fractures.
+The tongue of Forni glacier hosts several hazardous structures, including crevasses, normal faults and ring faults.
+In this study, we focused on the latter two due to their relationship with glacier downwasting.
+While most collapsed areas on Forni glacier are normal faults, two large ring fault systems can be identified: the first, located in the eastern section (see Fig. 2d and Fig. 7), covered an area of 25.6x10 m and showed surface dips of up to 5 m in 2014.
+This area was not surveyed in 2016, since field observation did not show evidence of further significant subsidence.
+Conversely, the ring fault that only emerged as a few semi-circular fractures in 2014 grew until cavity collapse, with a vertical displacement up to 20 me.
+Additional fractures, extending south-eastward (see Fig. 2c and Fig. 7), formed between 2014 and 2016, suggesting that the extent of the collapse might widen in the near future.
+In 2014, further ring faults were also identified at the eastern glacier margin, and the one